SumoLogic/sumologic-documentation/docs/dashboards-new/scheduled-report.md

     **Time Zone:** Choose your time zone.

-    **Email to:** Enter the email address where you want the dashboard to be sent.
+    **Email to.** Enter the email address where you want the dashboard to be sent.

     **Subject.** Enter a subject for the email.